What do we mean when we talk about “circularity” in fashion? Or when we say that we are working to become a fully circular business?

 Cradle to Cradle Certified® Denim

 But we’ve done it before.
 In June 2021 we launched our first Cradle to Cradle Certified™ Gold certified mom-fit denim jeans.
-The Cradle to Cradle Certified™ Product Standard is a set of globally recognized criteria for safe, more sustainable products with a lower impact on people and the planet.
+The Cradle to Cradle Certified™ Product Standard is a set of globally recognised criteria for safe, more sustainable products with a lower impact on people and the planet.
 These jeans were our most sustainably made yet.
 They were 100% organic cotton, produced using less water and energy, made to last and designed to be recycled.

 EMF and The Jeans Redesign